INTERNSHIPS

 During this 7-week program, interns will be introduced to the fields of paleontology, geosciences, museum science, and science communication.
 Interns will work with museum staff and mentors to learn skills in fossil preparation, collections management, and curation.
 Students will also be provided an opportunity to participate in a summer research project.
 In addition, weekly field trips to other science institutions and universities will provide students an opportunity to meet and learn about career paths from professionals currently in the field.

-Participation in the program is a part-time commitment (21 hours/week, Tuesday – Thursday) for a consecutive seven-week period from June 27 through August 10, 2023.
+Participation in the program is a part-time commitment (21 hours/week, Tuesday – Thursday) for a consecutive seven-week period from June 25 through August 8, 2024.
 Stipends will be provided for interns and mentors at the start of the program.

 Read full internship description.

-2023 Cohort Application Information:
+ACCESS Application Information:

 Eligibility Information: